You are here

 If the reaffirming debtor is not represented by an attorney, the Court will hold a hearing on the agreement.
 In some instances, the Court will hold a hearing even when the debtor is represented by counsel.
 The debtor must appear in person at the hearing.
 The judge may ask questions about the reaffirmation agreement, including whether it imposes an undue burden on the debtor or on his or her dependents, and whether it is in the debtor’s best interest.

-16. The "Certification About a Financial Management Course" Official Form B423 in Chapters 7 and 13 must be completed before a discharge is entered, unless the debtor qualifies for a temporary waiver or exemption from the requirement under 11 U.S.C. § 109(h).
+15. The "Certification About a Financial Management Course" Certificate in Chapters 7 and 13 must be completed before a discharge is entered, unless the debtor qualifies for a temporary waiver or exemption from the requirement under 11 U.S.C. § 109(h).

 The U.S. Trustee's Office provides a list of Approved Financial Management Course Providers.